 Forest certification systems maintain their own independent standards, developed through transparent public review and comment processes.
 Forest certification standards cover topics such as:

 Certificate holders must successfully undergo annual audits to assure compliance with the standards.
 Recertification assessments are required every five years for FSC® and three years for SFI®.
-With annual surveillance audits during each nonreassessment year.
+With annual surveillance audits in years we are not doing recertifications assessments.
 Audits must be performed by accredited auditing firms.

 During a forest certification audit, external accredited auditors conduct on-the-ground evaluations of DNR-managed lands.
 This includes: